Understanding jaw strain in infants: A guide for parents

 Get the right support

-If you think your little one might be struggling with jaw issues or discomfort during feeding, it might be worth reaching out to an osteopath who specializes in gentle cranial techniques or biodynamic osteopathy.
+If you think your little one might be struggling with jaw issues or discomfort during feeding, it might be worth reaching out to an osteopath who utilises gentle cranial techniques or biodynamic osteopathy.
 Their treatments work with your baby's natural rhythms, often leading to a calming state of rest.

 Remember, as a parent, your intuition is invaluable.
 Trust your instincts and don't hesitate to seek help if you feel something isn't quite right with your baby's comfort or feeding.